31clip/Community-Management-Team-Proposals/Community-Management-CCF-Proposal-June-July.md

 |Xarkur|Starting June(Paid)|

 > [!NOTE]
-> **We truly appreciate the voluntarycontribution of: Tom, Zoxx, Pomm3sgab3l, Frog-Rabbit, Jgvks, Drac0702, Jortxjortx, and other contributors in Discord and Telegram.**
+> **We truly appreciate the voluntary contribution of: Tom, Zoxx, Pomm3sgab3l, Frog-Rabbit, Jgvks, Drac0702, Jortxjortx, and other contributors in Discord and Telegram.**

 ## Closing